 In lieu of using the ERT itself, we will use the \textit{relative ERT (relERT)} for our experiments.
 While the former strongly biases the algorithm selectors towards multimodal and higher-dimensional problems due to much larger amounts of used function evaluations, the relERTs, which are also used within the BBOB competitions, allow a fair comparison of the solvers across the problems and dimensions by normalizing each solver's ERT with the ERT of the best solver for the respective BBOB problem (of that dimension).
 Instead of scaling each performance with the respective best ERT of all 129 solvers, we used the best performance from the 12 solvers of the considered portfolio as this is our set of interest in this study.

 As some solvers did not even solve a single instance from some of the BBOB functions, the respective ERTs and relERTs were not defined.
-We thus imputed the missing relERTs using the well-known PAR10 score (e.g.,~\cite{Bischl2016}).
-That is, each of the problematic values is replaced with a penalty value ($36\,690.3$) that is the tenfold of the highest valid relative ERT; for all other values, the respective (finite) relERTs are used.
+We thus imputed the missing relERTs using the well-known PAR10 score \citep[e.g.,][]{Bischl2016}.
+That is, each of the problematic values is replaced with a penalty value ($36\,690.3$) that is the tenfold of the highest valid relERT; for all other values, the respective (finite) relERTs are used.